Articles

 Trap #1: Choosing an LMS built for corporate training, not operations

-The problem: Traditional LMS platforms are built for annual compliance modules and formal courses — not the operational playbooks your team actually uses.
+The problem: Traditional LMS platforms are built for annual compliance modules and formal courses — not the operational playbooks your team uses.
 They're slow to update, hard to search, and the content lives behind three clicks and a login screen nobody remembers.
 Your team just stops using them.

 The fix: Look for software built specifically for operational knowledge — SOPs, processes, role-based content — not just e-learning.
 The best platforms prioritize speed, searchability, and ease of updating over animated course modules nobody watches.